Cruel and Unusual Punishment Injury Lawsuits

 - Some inmates have suffered serious, life-threatening infections because of unsanitary conditions.

 - Still others are injured when inmate transport vehicles are driven carelessly.

 - Cruel and unusual punishment injuries or suffering.

 - Prisoner denied medical care or necessary medical attention.

 - Inmates may be assaulted by guards or other inmates.

 In these cases, the correctional facility may be liable for catastrophic injury, medical malpractice, or wrongful death.

-Speak with an attorney experienced in correctional system negligence and issues.
+Speak with an attorney experienced in cruel and unusual punishment cases and issues.

-Government facilities have certain immunities from lawsuits that private facilities do not.
+The 8th amendment offers protection to ensure your basic human rights are protected if you go to jail or prison.
+Government facilities in the Atlanta and Augusta areas have certain immunities from lawsuits that private facilities do not.
 In many circumstances, however, Federal and state “Torts Claims Acts” allow injured victims to recover damages from correctional facilities.
 If you or a loved one was injured or died while in a prison, a jail, a juvenile detention center, or police custody, you should speak with an attorney who is experienced in this area.